Brexit: How will it affect my holidays to Europe?

-The government says from 29 March, if there's no deal, most people won't experience any difference to security screening at airports.
+The government says from after Brexit, if there's no deal, most people won't experience any difference to security screening at airports.

 The European Commission has proposed measures to avoid there being any extra security or screening of passengers from the UK when they're transferring to onward flights at EU airports.

 Do I have to get a new passport?

 No deal?
 If the UK leaves without a deal, then new rules will apply.
 You'll have to check if your current passport meets those rules and renew it if not.

 Basically, British passport holders will be considered third country nationals as part of the Schengen agreement.
 Other third country nationals are those from places that aren't in the EU or European Economic Area, like the US and Australia.

 So according to the Schengen Border Code, passports from these countries have to have been issued within the previous 10 years and be valid for another three months from the date you plan to depart the Schengen area, which makes up 26 European states.